IanToujou/42-Companion-VS-Code/README.md

 Norminette intellisense helps you find norm errors in your code.
 It will highlight the errors for .c and .h files.

+### Header Insertion

+Configurable 42 headers are available and fill automatically be added to .c and .h files.

 ### Makefile Support

 Makefiles are not flagged by Norminette, but they are defined in the norm.
 This extension will help you find errors